James Barker (Rhode Island official)

-James Barker (1622-1702) was an early leader and deputy governor of the Colony of Rhode Island and Providence Plantations.
+James Barker (c.
+October 1622 - c.
+1702) was an English-born ensign, commissioner, and assistant early leader who served as the tenth deputy governor of the Colony of Rhode Island and Providence Plantations from 1678 to 1679.

 Life

 James Barker was baptized on 20 October 1622 at Southwold, Suffolk, England, the son of James Barker.
 It is possible that his father was the James Barker of Southwold whose estate was administered on 5 Feb 1626/7, leaving estate to widow Elizabeth.
 It is also plausible that Barker lost his mother shortly thereafter, and as an orphan was then cared for by his aunt, Christian (Barker) (Cooper) Beecher.
 There had been a family tradition that young James Barker sailed to New England in 1634 with his father, who died en route, and with his aunt Christian who was married to Nicholas Easton.
 While there are possibly elements of truth in this tradition, there are also two serious flaws.
 The first is that it appears that James's father died several years before young James sailed to New England, based on the 1626 administration mentioned.
 Secondly, Christian was married to Thomas Beecher when she came to New England, in 1630.
 Beecher died in early 1637, so his widow did not marry Nicholas Easton until after then.
 It is most likely that young James Barker came to New England as an orphan with his aunt in 1630, but no documentation has been found to support this.
 It is almost certain, however, that Barker came to Rhode Island from Massachusetts with his aunt and her third husband, Nicholas Easton, about 1638.

 Once reaching adulthood, Barker became active in the civil affairs of the colony, undertaking positions as commissioner, assistant, and deputy over a period of many years.
 In the Rhode Island Royal Charter adopted in 1663, which became the basis for Rhode Island's government for nearly two centuries, Barker was named as one of the ten Assistants (magistrates) of the colony.
 In 1676, during King Philip's War, it was voted that the advice of the most judicious inhabitants of the colony be obtained, and that these people sit at the next session of the assembly.
 Barker was one of the 16 men whose counsel was sought in this request.
 In 1678 he was elected as Deputy Governor, serving under governors Benedict Arnold, William Coddington, and John Cranston, the first two both dying in office in 1678.
 He was a Baptist minister, assisting in the ordination of Rev. Richard Dingley in 1690.
 His wife was Barbara Dungan, the oldest daughter of Frances Dungan and her husband William.